The Abominable Snowman (film): Writing

 Nigel Kneale wrote the screenplay, which is a generally faithful adaptation of his original television script, both of which run to approximately 90 minutes.
 It was initially titled The Snow Creature until it was discovered there was a 1954 film of the same name.
 According to Kneale, Hammer wanted a title more literal than The Creature, which played on the ambiguity as to whether the real monster of the piece was the Yeti or its human pursuers, and settled on The Abominable Snowman.
 The screenplay adds two characters: Rollason's wife Helen and his assistant Peter Fox.
 The addition of the character of Helen, who is named after Cushing's wife, was prompted by Cushing's desire to flesh out Rollason's character by representing a woman's point of view of his obsession with the Yeti.
 Kneale was able to modify the ending of the story by using the characters of Mrs Rollason and Peter Fox to develop a subplot in which they mount a rescue mission for the expedition.
 The characters of Pierre Brosset and Andrew McPhee are renamed as Ed Shelley and Andrew McNee respectively; these names were used by Kneale in early drafts of The Creature.
-Although Kneale is the only credited screenwriter, Guest performed his own rewrite of the script in advance of the production, removing a lot of dialogue he felt to be unnecessary.
-Guest said, “You can't have long speeches with people on the screen unless it's a closing argument in a court case or something”.
+Although Kneale is the only credited screenwriter, Guest performed his own rewrite of the script in advance of the production, removing a lot of dialogue that he felt was unnecessary.
+Guest said, “You can't have long speeches with people on the screen unless it's a closing argument in a court case or something.”